MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

 This is the current state of affairs.
 I do not have a definitive contribution to make to the (still wide open) theory of reconnection-driven turbulence.
 In \apref{app:chain_spectrum}, I show, following \citet{barta12} and \citet{loureiro16unpub}, how to get a $\kperp^{-2}$ spectrum for a stochastic plasmoid chain envisioned by \citet{uzdensky10}.
 I then argue tentatively, in \apref{app:rec_driven}, that if plasmoids (in 3D, flux ropes) all go unstable and thus drive small-scale turbulence, that turbulence should look like regular (possibly tearing-mediated) MHD turbulence, but with a very broad driving range featuring a $\kperp^{-1}$ spectrum, in which turbulent motions are forced with an alignment angle independent of scale and equal to the (dimensionless) fast-reconnection rate~$\epsrec$.
 I have no evidence to back this up.

-Finally, let me also flag here the possibility that a good example of reconnection-driven turbulence may be the inertial-range turbulence in magnetically dominated decaying MHD systems, where decay is controlled by reconnection in outer-scale sheets (see \secref{sec:decaying}; the discussion of spectra is in \secref{sec:decay_spectra}).
-Another (although more uncertain) such example may be the saturated state of the turbulent dynamo (\secref{sec:dynamo}) if the scheme mooted in \secref{sec:fast_rec_dynamo} turned out to have merit.
+Finally, let me also flag here the possibility that a good example of reconnection-driven turbulence may be the inertial-range turbulence in magnetically dominated decaying MHD systems, where decay is controlled by reconnection in current sheets that separate outer-scale relaxed structures (see \secref{sec:decaying}; the discussion of spectra is in \secref{sec:decay_spectra}).
+Another (although more uncertain) such example may be the saturated state of the turbulent dynamo (\secref{sec:dynamo}) if the scheme mooted in~\secref{sec:fast_rec_dynamo} turns out to have merit.

-I will let the subject drop at this point, with the parting message that the last word might not have been written on the intermittency effects and the role of fast plasmoid reconnection in tearing-mediated turbulence.
+I will let the subject drop at this point, with the parting message that the last word has not been written on the intermittency effects and the role of fast plasmoid reconnection in tearing-mediated turbulence.